 - allow you to accrue time off (paid or unpaid) if you choose to work on a holiday.

-For example: Brian is scheduled to work 10 hours on Christmas for his employer in the state of California.
-While he is not legally entitled to more than his regular rate of pay for the first 8 hours, he is entitled to 1.5 times his normal rate for the last 2 hours because he is working overtime.
+For example: Brian is scheduled to work 10 hours on Christmas for his employer in California.
+While he is not legally entitled to more than his regular rate of pay for the first eight hours, he is entitled to 1.5 times his normal rate for the last two hours because he is working overtime.

 The only time employers have to provide holiday pay or paid time off is if one of these arrangements is promised in